One of the questions that comes up from time to time is: Can you be homeschooled without a parent?

 Homeschool Laws And Leaving Your Child Alone

-There are laws that state when a child is old enough to be left alone, and for how long.
+- When a child is old enough to be left alone.

 For most situations, you can’t leave a child alone long enough to go to your job until the child is at least 13.

 If you are planning on leaving your minor child alone, make sure you are familiar with laws (along with homeschool requirements) in your area, and follow them.

-Homeschooling is a Job – Are You Ready for (at least) Two Jobs?
+Homeschooling is a Job.
+Are You Ready for (at least) Two Jobs?

 Homeschooling parents work very hard at our homeschooling jobs.

 Are you ready to take that on, as well as your jobs for homeschooling moms (or dads)?

 What if You Can’t Teach Your Children But You Need an Alternative to Public School?